Ransomware 2026: Protect Your Australian Small Business Data

 • Resume normal business operations

-Typically, small businesses take 1-3 weeks to restore production services.
-However, organizations with robust backups and incident plans recover much faster.
+Small businesses typically take 1–3 weeks to restore services.
+Organisations with tested backup plans recover significantly faster.

 Should You Pay the Ransom?